 Nikolsky sign is a skin finding in which the top layers of the skin slip away from the lower layers when rubbed.

+Adults with disturbed kidney functions or with a weak immune system may have this sign.
 Your health care provider may use a pencil eraser or finger to test for Nikolsky sign.
 The skin is pulled to the side with a shearing pressure on the surface, or by rotating the eraser back and forth.

 If the test result is positive, the very thin top layer of skin will shear off, leaving skin pink and moist, and usually very tender.